This is a work in progress post. I have now edited and included its previous version so the most recent observations appear first, the oldest last.

 2/28/18 I have continued to intermittently knit swatches on my hacked 910.
 The software continues to be a boon in terms of avoiding the mylar and producing test fabrics quickly.
 At one point it was suggested I flash the Arduino “go to the Tools menu, Load AYAB firmware.
 Choose 910, Uno, 0.9.
 It takes a few seconds to reload the firmware (the part of the program that’s in the actual Arduino.
 The changes from 0.8 to 0.9 were minimal, but it’s best to make sure you are using the latest.
 EMSL preflashes them in testing so it’s not normally necessary for the user to do it.”
 Mine had not been.
 Doing so has not changed any of the behaviors that make me reluctant to even attempt to knit anything other than short fabric tests.
 The trick now has become to keep enough patience and distance to be able to not assume that any patterning issues or fabric inconsistency are due to the software and not my own inattention or faulty notes.
 A recent observation: if an odd number of needles are being used the rule is that the larger number will be on the left.

 1/21/17 I have been reworking some of my previous posts to accommodate for the fact that Ayab preselects the first knit row only moving from left to right.
-After being contacted by a design school student in Europe with respect to creating specific designs in 2 color drop stitch using ayab, there is now a dedicated post on topic.
+After being contacted by a design school student in Europe with respect to creating specific designs in 2 color drop stitch using ayab, there is now a dedicated post on the topic.
 Nothing has changed in terms of my having reliable and consistent patterning for any significant knit lengths using Ayab.
 In addition, the knit carriage movements in the 910 when using the software now behave like the Brother punchcard knit carriages.
-Any change in movement in the opposite direction or jiggling of the KC for any reason, can make the design advance pattern rows.
+Any change in movement in the opposite direction or jiggling of the KC for any reason can make the design advance pattern rows.
 This was never true for the unaltered 910 machines, which were wonderfully reliable if the knitting was interrupted, if carriage were moved outside the knit edges for any reason, did not need to clear end marks for any reason other than on the first row of knit, were able to preselect first row from either side, making patterns that required use of the color changer usable without design first row adjustments, and the list goes on.
 The Facebook group is an active one, and worth joining for anyone seeking more observations, advice, and inspiration.

-1/7/18 Over the week end it appears my software has now begun pre selecting first with errors, and now correctly on that first pass from left to right, so I will now be reviewing any instructions I have posted this past month in case settings need to be changed for anyone trying to execute the same fabrics, beginning with lace.
+1/7/18 Over the weekend it appears my software has now begun pre selecting first with errors, and now correctly on that first pass from left to right, so I will now be reviewing any instructions I have posted this past month in case settings need to be changed for anyone trying to execute the same fabrics, beginning with lace.

 1/4/18 My Ayab software set up rows work this way: the first pass from left to right only gets the carriage to the right, selecting only first and last needle if change knob is set to KC I. The second pass from right to left preselects the first row of pattern.
-The third pass (from left to right), knits the first row of pattern, selects the second, and so on; subsequent selection is correct, no rows of the design are skipped.
-It has been pointed out to me that this may be a unique feature to mine, or one unreported by others.
+The third pass (from left to right), knits the first row of pattern, selects the second, and so on; the subsequent selection is correct, no rows of the design are skipped.
+It has been pointed out to me that this may be a unique feature to mine or one unreported by others.
 “First preselection row should occur on that first pass from left to right”.
-My posts on using the software are based on the first pattern row knitting from left to right, not right to left as would happen if the very first pass from left to right preselected for the first row of knit.
-At this point in time it is also not possible for the first preselection row to occur moving from right to left.
-This in turn needs adjustments if patterning needs to occur in 2 row sequences from the left ie. in knitting mosaics and mazes unless preselection happens from right to left, a result of my version’s “quirk”.
-Since I also knit on an E6000 the first 2 rows feature to complete preselection for the first row of pattern is a familiar one, and from the beginning I assumed it was an intentional feature in the Ayab software as well.
+My posts on using the software are based on the first pattern row knitting from left to right, not right to left as would happen if the very first pass from left to right preselected for the first row of knitting.
+At this point in time, it is also not possible for the first preselection row to occur moving from right to left.
+This, in turn, needs adjustments if patterning needs to occur in 2-row sequences from the left ie. in knitting mosaics and mazes unless preselection happens from right to left, a result of my version’s “quirk”.
+Since I also knit on an E6000 the first 2 rows feature to complete preselection for the first row of pattern is a familiar one, and from the beginning, I assumed it was an intentional feature in the Ayab software as well.
 It actually solves the problem if the first selection row needs to happen toward the color changer.
 Fixed starting sides can be problematic depending on the type of fabric being knit.
 Lots of options to explore.

 12/28/17: tuck lace meets hand technique